dml-cth/deep-machine-learning/Instructions/03_using_google_cloud.md

 #### 4. Create a compute instance
+**Note:** The command below for creating a new compute instances requires you to have access to the ssy340dml-image-project project.
+Providing you access is a manual step from our side, so it might take a day or so after you confirm the Google Cloud coupon until we have provided you  access.
+You can simply try running the command, it will crash if you do not have access yet.

 Upon creation, a cloud instance is **automatically started**, which also means it starts to consume credits.
 Therefore, make sure you know how to stop it before proceeding (see instructions down below).

 Create a Google Cloud compute instance called `gpu-instance`.